 My drone is a DJI Mavic Air 2, which has some really cool features including HDR video and a 48 megapixel camera.
 Here in Canada you have to register any drone over 250 grams with Transport Canada and take either a basic or advanced flying exam.
 I’ve registered the drone and done the basic exam, so all I need is more flying time.
 Unfortunately, I cannot fly it at my house, since I live close enough to the airport that I’m within restricted airspace.
 So, I have to go to camp to do any flying for the time being.
 As the weather warms I’ll be out there more often, so I’m sure I’ll get more flying experience soon enough.

-Anyway, I better get rolling.
-I’ll be back in a few weeks with the latest news.
+Anyway, I think it’s time to move on.
+As usual I’ll be back as soon as I can with the latest news.
 Until then…

 Video of the former Canadian Northern Railway/CN-Kinghorn (Dorion) Subdivision (MP 150-153) at Dorion, ON.
 Features the grade south of the siding at Dorion, with numerous telegraph poles, including some that are still standing.